CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ## 💻 Playing computer

-To understand how `convertToPercentage` currently behaves we must start building a mental model of how the computer executes our code.
+> To understand how `convertToPercentage` currently behaves we must build a mental model of how the computer executes our code.

 To make sense of how the computer executes our code, we use a method called **playing computer**.